 Committed to Local Matters

 Kim credits her win in 2021 and her strong showing in the 2020 election to the dedicated team who showed up and worked hard every day to help with her campaign.
 She now has built the relationships needed to be successful.
-Kim has testified in Hartford at public hearings and is staying engaged on the legislative issues of concern to communities -- Wilton, New Canaan, and Ridgefield.
+Kim has testified in Hartford at public hearings and is staying engaged on the legislative issues of concern to our communities -- Wilton, New Canaan, and Ridgefield.